balajimara/rust-bitcoin/README.md

 ### Support for 16-bit pointer sizes

-16-bit pointer sizes are not supported, and we can't promise they will be.
+16-bit pointer sizes are not supported and we can't promise they will be.
 If you care about them please let us know, so we can know how large the interest is and possibly decide to support them.

-### Semver compliance

-We try hard to maintain strict semver compliance with our releases.
-This codebase includes some public functions marked unstable (e.g., `pub fn foo__unstable()`).
-These functions do not adhere to semver rules; use them at your own discretion.

 ## Documentation